Moments in the exact summation of the curious series of Kempner type: A recurrence for the computation and estimation of moments.

-The geometric convergence for $l\geq2$ is a corollary to $\lambda_m\leq1$ and $\beta_{l,m+1}=O((1/b^{l-1})^m)$ with $b^{l-1}\geq b>1$.
-If $l=1$ we still get geometric convergence from the $\beta_{l,m+1}$ if $1\notin A$ as then $\beta_{1,m+1}=O(1/2^m)$.
+The geometric convergence for $\ell\geq2$ is a corollary to $\lambda_m\leq1$ and $\beta_{\ell,m+1}=O((1/b^{\ell-1})^m)$ with $b^{\ell-1}\geq b>1$.
+If $\ell=1$ we still get geometric convergence from the $\beta_{\ell,m+1}$ if $1\notin A$ as then $\beta_{1,m+1}=O(1/2^m)$.
 And we get geometric convergence from the $u_m$ if $f < b-1$.
-So the only way not to have geometric convergence in equation \eqref{eq:main} is that $l=1$, $1\in A$, $b-1\in A$.
+So the only way not to have geometric convergence in equation \eqref{eq:main} is that $\ell=1$, $1\in A$, $b-1\in A$.

-There only remains to prove that the sequence $(\lambda_m/m)$ is strictly decreasing.
-If $f = b-1$ this follows from the analogous fact for $(u_m)$ which then only differs from $(\lambda_{m+1}/(m+1))$ by a multiple.
-Our measure $\mu$ is composed of weighted Dirac deltas at the $n/b^l$'s for $n$ admissible.
+There only remains to prove that the sequence $(\lambda_m/m)$ is decreasing.
+If $f = \max A = b-1$ this follows from the analogous fact for $(u_m)$ as it then differs from $(\lambda_{m+1}/(m+1))$ only by some multiple.
+Our measure $\mu$ is composed of weighted Dirac deltas at the $n/b^\ell$'s for $n$ admissible.
 In the interval $[0,1)$, the supremum of those fractions is $f/(b-1)$.
-So let's imagine we scale all those fractions by $(b-1)/f$ so that their (unattained) supremum becomes $1$, keeping the same weights.
+So let us imagine we scale all those fractions by $(b-1)/f$ so that their (unattained) supremum becomes $1$, keeping the same weights.
 We see that the $\lambda_{m+1}/(m+1)$, $m\geq0$ are up to common multiple the moments of this new measure on $[0,1)$.
 The result follows. \end{proof}